 We will ask you to complete a written pet profile when you arrive.
 This provides us with information about the animal's health and behavior to find the most appropriate placement.
 The intake process generally takes 20-30 minutes; please plan accordingly.

 All healthy and behaviorally sound animals will either be placed out for adoption at our shelter or transferred to another rescue organization to help find its new forever family.
 We do not have time or space limits, but we cannot make any guarantees that we can place an animal.
-Please also be aware that the City of Everett prohibits Everett Animal Services from adopting out pit bulls.
-If you are trying to find a home for a bully breed dog, we strongly suggest you use us as a last resort only.
+Please also be aware that the Everett Municipal Code prohibits us from adopting out pit bulls or mixes.
+If you are trying to find a home for a bully breed dog, we strongly suggest you choose other options.

-The Everett Animal Shelter can only accept cash, Visa or MasterCard.
+The Everett Animal Shelter accepts cash, Visa or MasterCard.
 We are unable to accept checks.

-There is a $45 per animal rehoming fee for residents of the City of Everett; and $25 for Unincorporated Snohomish County to surrender an animal to our shelter.
-This helps defray the costs of sheltering your pet.
+There is a $45 per animal surrender fee for residents of the City of Everett; and $25 for Unincorporated Snohomish County to surrender an animal to our shelter.

-The rehoming fee for all other areas is $185 per animal.
+The surrender fee for all other areas is $185 per animal.